AntirWiki/Antir/content/Campaigns/Journey/Side Quests/Side Quests.md

 ---
 Quest supervised by guild member to gain entry

+Night attack by undead hunter/hunters.
+Mini quest to identify them and report to nearby town (some identifying token/charm?
+Hunters guild/soln church?)

 Party escorting people between locations

 Loss of supplies from animals/bandits/disaster, threat of starvation ([[Food Hoard]])